Fire and Love

 Tennessee Rowland was Georgia’s cousin, but God had never created two people more different than those two.
 While Georgia was a real fitness buff, ran the local credit union as the youngest branch manager in history, and wouldn’t wear nail polish if her life depended on it, Tennessee…well, Levi wasn’t quite sure what she did all day.
 Get her hair highlighted?
 Practice the piano?
 Go clothes shopping for shoes that cost more than Levi made in a month?

 Yeah, Tennessee’s manicured, perfect body didn’t belong anywhere near a fishing pole.

-Levi groaned.
 Sometimes, he hated talking to Georgia.
 She made so much damn sense and honestly, it was a little annoying.
 Did she always have to be so rational?
-Somehow, she’d turned asking Tennessee to go camping with them, one of the most gorgeous women Levi had ever clapped eyes on, into something that a good guy would do, instead of being something that you do because you can’t keep your tongue in your head while you’re around her.
+Somehow, Georgia had twisted it around so that asking Tennessee – one of the most gorgeous women Levi had ever clapped eyes on – to go camping with them had become something that a good guy would do, instead of being something that a creeper would do because he couldn’t keep his tongue in his head while he was around her.

 Not that Levi had any experience with that, of course.
 He knew better than that.
 Sure, Tennessee and he had flirted a little at the firefighter fundraiser a couple of months ago, but c’mon.
 There was no way she actually liked him.
-She should be dating Justin Bieber or Brad Pitt for hell’s sake, not Levi Scranton, local hick and son of the town drunk.
+She should be dating Justin Bieber or some superstar, for hell’s sake.

 “Just ask her and let’s go have some fun,” Georgia said firmly, obviously not budging.
 “Here’s Moose back,” and with that, Levi’s conversation with Georgia was over.
 She’d decided, so it should be done.